barbagroup/snake-repro/MesnardBarba-CSiE.md

 The original code (cuIBM) and the re-write (PetIBM) use different linear algebra libraries, and it's unnerving to think this could change our results.
 This final story is about what happened when we went back to our _original_ code and tried to reproduce the published findings.

+The first hurdle we faced is that, three years after we published our previous study, we now have updated our lab computers.

 ## References